 All of these people are taken from the land – from nature – and turned into something terrible inside the borders of Johannesburg.
 The city consistently breaks apart families, corrupting the social unit that stabilizes communities, and brings about death.
 Children die of illness in the shantytowns.
 People are run over by buses.
 Death comes to Arthur and Absalom.
 The city ensnares those who come to it with the promise of money, then buries them in poverty.
 Absalom is caught in just such a trap, and in trying to escape it becomes unrecognizable to his father.

 Throughout the novel, nature and the city are at odds with one another.
 When Johannesburg becomes too full, her population spills out into shantytowns in which disease and poverty run rampant.
 Its citizens are constantly wondering what will happen when it rains, or when the winter comes.
-Nature becomes something to fear rather than something that sustain.
+Nature becomes something to fear rather than something that sustains.
 And, meanwhile, the thirst for wealth that the city imbues in all its residents drives a mining industry that rips up the earth, further destroying the contract between the land and her people.

 The City vs. Nature ThemeTracker